lutchobandeira/lutchobandeira.github.io/_posts/2019-04-17-introduction-to-redux-and-its-role-in-modern-javascript-frameworks-such-as-react-and-angular.md

 Let's learn more about Redux API.

-The function that creates a **store**, which is accountable for holding the state, is called **createStore** and has the following structure:
+The function that creates a **store**, which is responsible for holding the state, is called **createStore** and has the following structure:

 ``` javascript
 createStore(reducer, [preloadedState], [enhancer])